When did I pass my driving test?

 Start a quote

-By following these steps, you should be able to find the exact date you passed your driving test and understand the validity of your driving licence.
+By familiarising yourself with these specific columns and the information they contain, you can easily verify the date you passed your driving test and understand the validity and renewal requirements of your licence.

 How much can you save on your car insurance?